casaislabs/TimeShift-NFT/README.md

 ### Error handling

-If you query a non-existent token, the contract will revert with `"Token no existe"`.
+If you query a non-existent token, the contract will revert with `"Token does not exist"`.

 ---